pcengines/apu2-documentation/docs/debug/cpu_frequency.md

 #### ACPI tables

-All required objects for P-states are present, even the optional _PPC.
-Only difference between actual tables and recommendations from BKDG is entry DUTY_WIDTH in Fixed ACPI Description Table (FADT) - AMD recommends value of 0, while real entry has 3.
+All required objects for P-states are present, even the optional `_PPC`.
+Only difference between actual tables and recommendations from BKDG is entry `DUTY_WIDTH` in Fixed ACPI Description Table (FADT) - AMD recommends value of 0, while real entry has 3.
 Description of this entry from [ACPI specification](http://www.acpi.info/DOWNLOADS/ACPIspec-2-0a.pdf):

 >The bit width of the processor’s duty cycle setting value in the P_CNT